igorzg/typeix/demo-app/README.md

 # Demo application
-This runnable example how application will be developed with typix
+This is runnable example, preview of application development with typeix

 ### Running demo:
 * Checkout repo